Saskatoon John G. Diefenbaker International Airport: History

-In 1993 the name of the airport was changed to recognize Canada's 13th Prime Minister John Diefenbaker.
-In 1995 under the Canada-US Open Skies agreement Northwest Airlines started service to Minneapolis – Saint Paul.
-In 1996 WestJet began Boeing 737 service.
-In 1999 the airport was turned over to the Saskatoon Airport Authority (now known as Skyxe), as part of the National Airports Policy.
+In 1993 the name of the airport was changed to recognize Canada's 13th Prime Minister, John Diefenbaker.
+In 1995, under the Canada-US Open Skies agreement, Northwest Airlines started service to Minneapolis – Saint Paul.
+In 1996, WestJet began Boeing 737 service.
+In 1999, the airport was turned over to the Saskatoon Airport Authority (now known as SkYXE), as part of the National Airports Policy.

 In 2000, Nav Canada constructed a new control tower and the airport authority began renovations and expansions to the terminal building.
-In October 2002 the first two phases of renovations to the air terminal building was completed at a cost of $18 million.
-The updated terminal facilities are designed to handle 1.4 million passengers annually was designed by Kindrachuk Agrey Architects.
-In 2005 additional renovations were completed to the check-in area and baggage screening as well as the addition of a fifth bridge.
-In 2006 the airport also expanded public parking to 500 stalls.
-In March 2008 work started on the rehabilitation of runway 09/27, taxiway Foxtrot and Alpha at a cost of $16 million.
+In October 2002, the first two phases of renovations to the air terminal building were completed at a cost of $18 million, designed by Kindrachuk Agrey Architects.
+The updated terminal facilities were designed to handle 1.4 million passengers annually.
+In 2005, additional renovations were completed to the check-in area and baggage screening, as well as the addition of a fifth bridge.
+In 2006, the airport expanded public parking to 500 stalls.
+In March 2008, work started on the rehabilitation of runway 09/27, taxiway Foxtrot and Alpha at a cost of $16 million.

 Between October 2005 and May 2008, Air Canada ended "mainline" service into Saskatoon, turning over routes to Air Canada Jazz.
 In 2006, Pronto Airways started operating at the airport.
 In 2006 Transwest Air introduced service to Fort McMurray, Alberta.
-For a short period of time between 2006 and April 2007 Northwestern Air also operated flights to Fort McMurray.
+For a short period of time between 2006 and April 2007, Northwestern Air also operated flights to Fort McMurray.
 In 2008, United Airlines began non-stop regional service from Denver that operated until 2015.
 In 2009, United Airlines announced regional service from Chicago that operated until 2014.

-In March 2015, Missinippi Airways began thrice-weekly service to Saskatoon direct to Flin Flon, Manitoba, with a one-stop connection to The Pas, Manitoba.
-Missinippi Airways ceased flying out of Saskatoon three months later.
-In June, 2016, New Leaf Airlines announced they would begin flying to Kelowna and Hamilton direct from Saskatoon twice weekly beginning July 27, 2016.
-New Leaf cancelled service to Saskatoon in November 2016.
+In March 2015, Missinippi Airways began thrice-weekly service to Saskatoon direct to Flin Flon, Manitoba, with a one-stop connection to The Pas, Manitoba, though this ceased three months later.
+In June, 2016, New Leaf Airlines announced they would begin flying to Kelowna and Hamilton direct from Saskatoon twice weekly beginning July 27, 2016, but this lasted just four months before in November of that year.

-Expansion 2010s
+2009-2015 Renovation and Expansions

 In 2009, Skyxe announced a new expansion for the terminal.
 The plan included nine bridgeable gates and a food court, including a full-service restaurant and bar (post-security).
 Also included in the plan was more retail, including a duty-free outlet, and another food court before the security area.
 The new design moved security for more room for retail, but also planned to double the size of the security area.
 The check-in area was not included in the expansion.
-A new Canadian Customs and Immigration area was put in, as well as two more baggage carousels.
-The designers also left space that was meant for an American Pre-Customs and Immigration area, so in the future YXE can be upgraded to have U.S. Pre-Clearance area.
+A new Canadian Customs and Immigration area was added, as well as two additional baggage carousels.
+The designers also left space that was meant for an American Pre-Customs and Immigration area, with the intention of authorizing U.S. Pre-Clearance area for the airport in the future.